ayanz23/ayanz23.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I am a graduate from the Academy for Information Technology and a freshman studying Computer Science at Rutgers
+🎓 I am a graduate from the Academy for Information Technology and a freshman currently studying at Rutgers Honors intending to get a BS in Computer Science and a minor in Statistics

 🧑🏽‍💻 My interests span software development and creating impactful applications that drive innovation

-📚 I’m excited to dive deeper into courses like Data Structures, Computer Architecture, Linear Algebra, and Discrete Structures
+📚 Throughout my journey, I have already taken courses such as Data Structures & Algorithms, Computer Architecture, Linear Algebra, and Discrete Structures, and I’m excited to dive deeper into courses like Design and Analysis of Computer Algorithms

-# Selected Experience
+# Experience

 ## 🧑🏽‍🍳 Work Experience
-I work as a student server at Erickson Senior Living, where I ensure smooth restaurant operations, help train new employees, and provide quality service to hundreds of residents daily.
+I work as a student server at Erickson Senior Living, a senior residence facility in my community.
+I ensure smooth restaurant operations, help train new employees, and provide quality service to hundreds of residents daily.

 ## 💻 Computer Science Projects
-During high school, I explored my passion for software development, creating applications that focused on improving user experiences, such as educational tools and utility apps.
-I also contributed to various school projects, including collaborative efforts in game design.
+During high school, I explored my passion for software development, creating iOS applications that focused on improving user experiences, such as educational tools and utility apps.
+I also contributed to various school projects, including collaborative efforts in game design, and application development.
 At Rutgers, I plan to expand on this foundation by developing more sophisticated software solutions and working on impactful academic projects.

 ## 🏆 Competitions and Leadership
-As a former member of Future Business Leaders of America, I led my team to win first place in state level animation competitions in 2022 and 2023, advancing to the national finals both years.
+As a former member of Future Business Leaders of America in high school, I led my team to win first place in state level digital animation competitions in 2022 and 2023, advancing to the national finals in both years.

 ## 🔧 Skills and Certifications
-Programming Languages: Java, Swift (iOS), Python, SQL, Kotlin, GDScript, HTML/CSS
+Programming Languages: Java, Swift (iOS), Python, C, HTML, CSS, JavaScript, SQL, GDScript, Kotlin
 Certifications: Oracle Java Foundations, Oracle Database Foundations, CompTIA ITF+, Microsoft Office Specialist